whebat/45b685b12d0a8692e339fee3ddbccde6/tian/useful.md

   * Leg points to Person.
   * The Head, Hand, and Leg classes exists solely for class Person.
 * Generalisation
+  * **Generalization is a relationship where one class is a more general version of another class.**
   * Arrow.
   * Derived class points to base class.

 ### Diamond problem
 * Base class is Person